Stobswell: Education

+Transport

+Stobswell possesses a rich public transit history, highlighted by the Maryfield Tram Depot on Forfar Road.
+Built in 1901, the B-listed brick building is the last surviving structure from Dundee's original tram network.
+It is currently undergoing redevelopment to become the permanent, carbon-neutral home of the Dundee Museum of Transport.

+Modern public transport relies heavily on the bus network, with operators such as Xplore Dundee providing high-frequency routes (including services 17, 32, and 33) that connect Stobswell to the city centre and Ninewells Hospital.

 Sports and recreation

-The area is home to the Dundee International Sports Centre (D.I.S.C.), which staged the European Hockey Championships in 1998.
-The local Rugby club is Stobswell R.F.C. and play at the McTaggart Sports Centre, Old Glamis Road.
+The area is home to the Dundee International Sports Centre (D.I.S.C.), which hosted the European Hockey Championships in 1998.
+The local rugby club is Stobswell R.F.C., which plays at the McTaggart Sports Centre on Old Glamis Road.

-The local community also run a number of events.
-The longest-established is the annual Celebration in the Park, which brings thousands to Baxter Park in August.
-It also includes a winter Doggyfest, the week-long Stobfest in May, and an annual motor show held by Dundee Museum of Transport.
+The community hosts a number of annual events.
+The longest-established of these is the Celebration in the Park, a large-scale carnival which brings crowds to Baxter Park each August.
+Other notable gatherings include a winter Doggyfest, an annual motor show, and the week-long Stobfest in May.